 Nominations should be submitted by the applicant’s Ph.D. advisor and should include a complete student curriculum vitae, including education and work experience; a student bibliography, including reprints of articles; a complete project description including rationale prepared by the candidate (five-page limit); transcripts of all post-high school work, including Graduate Record Examination scores (if available); three letters, including a nomination letter from the student's research advisor; and a letter from a university official with a commitment to cover tuition and all fees granted to other regular graduate students.
 Nominations should be submitted online as a single .pdf file by February 1.

-Applicants must be U.S. citizens or permanent resident visa holders at the time of application and must have at least one year of graduate school remaining at the time an award would begin (September 1).
-Each recipient is expected to give a presentation of his/her work at the fall National ACS meeting in the year following the initial award, and will receive a $1500 travel grant from the Division for this purpose.
+Applicants must be a registered Ph.D. student with a focus on Medicinal Chemistry research at an accredited US Institution at the time of application and must have at least one year of graduate school remaining at the time an award would begin (September 1).
+Each recipient is expected to give a presentation of his/her work at the fall National ACS meeting in the year following the initial award, and will receive a $2000 travel grant from the Division for this purpose.

 These awards are not renewable.
 Recipients of fellowships may not be concurrently supported by another fellowship.